Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

 “Teams at OpenAI use Figma to iterate, refine, and make decisions about how a product comes together.
 Now, Codex can find and use all the important design context in Figma to help us build higher quality products more efficiently.”

-Because this capability is built natively into the Figma MCP server, it can leverage Figma’s existing security and stability while also opening up access to Code Connect, Figma Draw, FigJam, and other surfaces through the Plugin API.
+Because this capability is built natively into the MCP server, it leverages Figma’s existing security and stability while opening up access to Code Connect, Figma Draw, FigJam, and other surfaces through the Plugin API.
+MCP as a standard protocol for connecting agents to external tools plays a clear role here: one entrance, multiple agents sharing it.
+The MCP clients listed in the article: Augment, Claude Code, Codex, Copilot CLI, Copilot in VS Code, Cursor, Factory, Firebender, and Warp.

-Business Model: Get Hooked First, Pay Later
+Business Model: Get Hooked First, Pay Later — But How Do You Count?

 Wrapping Up